zachtheyek/dotfiles/README.md

 Sensitive files were either sanitized, or completely excluded via `.gitignore`.
 This includes, but is not limited to, API keys/tokens, SSH public-private key pairs, sensitive environment variables, passwords, etc.

 > [!CAUTION]
 > If you choose to share your own dotfiles publicly -- be very careful what you commit to version control!
-Rotate your secrets & ammend the logs ASAP if something goes wrong.
+Rotate your secrets & amend the logs ASAP if something goes wrong.

 > [!TIP]
 > Use [gitleaks](https://github.com/gitleaks/gitleaks) as a pre-commit hook and CI/CD action to automate the scanning of your repo for leaked secrets.
 See `.github/workflows/gitleaks.yml` & `.pre-commit-config.yaml`.